brycewray/hugo-site/content/posts/2020/06/why-kept-ulysses.md

 As I [already explained](/posts/2019/05/boxed-in/), this is simply something that goes with "shoebox" apps like Ulysses.
 It's also worth noting that, since the release of [Ulysses 18](https://ulysses.app/releases/) last September, the app has offered more transparent file storage options, although they still lack some of the advantages (and risks?) of keeping files in the native Ulysses Library.

 That said: having weathered the storm and understood the limitations of the Ulysses Library approach, I still trust it enough to keep using it.
 Do I keep its contents thoroughly backed up and ported, just to be safe?
 Oh, yeah.
-But I'd do that anyway, and [you should, too](/posts/2019/02/back-up-jack/)---regardless of the apps and/or data involved.
+But I'd do that anyway, and [you should, too](/posts/2019/02/back-up-jack/) --- regardless of the apps and/or data involved.

 ## Something big from Leipzig?